 The FCC’s COVID-19 Telehealth Program supports the efforts of health care providers to continue serving their patients by providing reimbursement for telecommunications services, information services, and connected devices necessary to enable telehealth during the COVID-19 pandemic.

 The Consolidated Appropriations Act (CAA) provided an additional $249.95 million to fund a second round of the COVID-19 Telehealth Program.
 Congress directed the Federal Communications Commission (FCC) to seek comment on how to commit the new funding.

 On March 30, the FCC released a Report and Order setting forth details about the second round of the COVID-19 Telehealth Program.
 In February, the FCC found it was in the public interest to use the Universal Service Administrative Company (USAC) to administer the program’s second round.

-Clear Arch Health provides a telehealth program to help you address your COIVD-19 patient populations.
-If you are interested in applying for the FCC grant recently made available for telehealth funding to remotely care for patients, please fill out the form below and we will contact you to assist in your application.
-The deadline for applying is May 6.
-Contact us today to get started!
+Clear Arch Health provides a telehealth program to help you address your COVID-19 patient populations.
+If you are interested in applying for the FCC grant for telehealth funding to remotely care for patients, please fill out the form below and we will contact you to assist in your application.

 Who is eligible to apply?